 Total bans in 26 states would lead to a 385% increase in the number of people traveling to Washington for abortion care, the institute projects.

 In 2019, Washington recorded 11.4 abortions per 1,000 women ages 15-44, according to latest available data from the CDC.
 Of the 17,262 abortions performed, 848, or 5%, were obtained by out-of-state residents.

 The institute estimated driving distances to the nearest abortion clinics for women of reproductive age, 15-49, based on census data and abortion clinic locations.

 Most people traveling to Washington for abortions would come from Idaho and Montana.
 Idaho has a trigger law that would ban abortions six weeks from conception.
 In Montana, laws restrict access to abortion pills and pregnancy terminations at 20 weeks.
 Though the Montana laws were passed in 2021, a court order currently prevents enforcement.

 Patients are also expected from Oregon and Nevada, where there are fewer abortion facilities per capita.

 Although Oregon fully legalized abortion in 2017, the Guttmacher Institute projects the state will not record an increase in patients driving to its facilities in the event of a total ban or a 20-week ban.
 As of 2017, close to 80% of counties in Oregon did not have abortion facilities.
-Most clinics are along the Interstate 5 corridor, making access to abortion harder for about the quarter of Oregon women who live in remote parts of the state, such as eastern Oregon.
+Most clinics are along the I-5 corridor, making access to abortion harder for about the quarter of Oregon women who live in remote areas.

-Some states are exploring options to stop residents from having out-of-state abortions, after lawmakers in Missouri earlier this year floated a bill to allow individuals to sue anyone helping a patient cross state lines for an abortion.
+Some states are trying to stop residents from having out-of-state abortions after lawmakers in Missouri earlier this year floated a bill to allow individuals to sue anyone helping a patient cross state lines for an abortion.
 The Missouri House blocked the law and further legal challenges are expected.

 Access to abortion clinics in Washington state